fedora-iot/greenboot/README.md

 Place shell scripts you want to run *after* a boot has been declared **successful** in `/etc/greenboot/green.d`.
 Place shell scripts you want to run *after* a boot has been declared **failed** in `/etc/greenboot/red.d`.

-Unless greenboot is enabled by default in your distribution, enable it by running `systemctl enable greenboot-task-runner greenboot-healthcheck greenboot-status`.
+Unless greenboot is enabled by default in your distribution, enable it by running `systemctl enable greenboot-task-runner greenboot-healthcheck greenboot-status greenboot-loading-message`.
 It will automatically start during the next boot process and run its checks.

 When you `ssh` into the machine after that, a boot status message will be shown: